Skip to main content

 ToolPurpose

-memory_searchSearch durable memory in active scopes.
+memory_searchSearch durable memory in active scopes and return compact hits with snippets and ids.

 memory_rememberStore durable memory when policy allows.